Indian Summer— The Secret History of the End of an Empire: Alex von Tunzelmann

-Continue reading Indian Summer: Alex von Tunzelmann
+Continue reading Indian Summer— The Secret History of the End of an Empire: Alex von Tunzelmann

 A Little Life: Hanya Yanagihara

-Published by Random House and Picador This beautiful book was described to me as both the ‘gay novel of the decade’ and ‘a story of 4 men and their journey through life’, descriptions that I found both confusing and frustrating the deeper I got into the story.
-To me, the story of four men soon …
+Published by Random House / Picador, 2016, 832 pages.
+This beautiful book was described to me as both the ‘gay novel of the decade’ and ‘a story of 4 men and their journey through life’, descriptions that I found both confusing and frustrating the deeper I got into the story.
+To me, the story of …

 Continue reading A Little Life: Hanya Yanagihara